Sisense Alternatives 2026: 7 Best Embedded Analytics Tools

 5. Tableau Embedded

-- Best for: Teams whose buyers want Tableau in the analytics layer or who already sell into the Salesforce ecosystem.
+- Best for: Teams whose buyers want Tableau in the analytics layer, who already sell into the Salesforce ecosystem, or who want the adoption-leading MCP server in the embedded-analytics category.

 6. Power BI Embedded